floDKDO/EZVN/README.md

 - History menu that displays dialogue history
 - Pop-up that displays when we try to quit the game
 - Choice menus (display a dialogue based on the choice you made)
-- Persistent variables
+- Persistent variables and a rudimentary save/load system

 ## Remaining features to be implemented:
 - Add other transitions for backgrounds (only fade for now)
 - Add a logging system to obtain information about the engine states
-- Save/load system
+- Add better UI for the save/load system
 - Domain Specific Language like Ren'Py's
 - Drag-and-drop system using UI elements for menu creation
 - Possible switch to SDL3 if it's worth it